BrunoKrugel/resume/doc/resume_en.md

 - Experience contacting clients, making visits, knowing the environment and analyzing possible improvements in the software.
 - High experience in developing and maintaining codes in COBOL.
 - Maintenance and development of modules for Industrial management, Management of service orders, Stock Management, Purchasing Control and Warehouse Management Systems (WMS).

+## Projects

+**AdSimplifier (01/2023 - Now)**

+*Fullstack Developer (01-2023 - Now)*

+- Creation and development of AdSimplifier, a platform to analyze expenses in Ads and optimize them.
+- Development of the Backend using Go,
+- Development of the Front End using NextJS and React.
+- Development of the database using MongoDB.
+- Using Redis as a cache to optimize the process of the backend.

 ## Extracurricular courses